Hi mommies,

 At least every 2 hours the toddler should eat or drink for retaining his energy.

-If your kid doesn’t like milk then a whole fruit like apple, mossambi or a fruit of your choice can be given.
+- If your kid doesnโt like milk, you can offer a whole fruit as an alternative: Options like apple, mossambi, or any fruit of your choice can provide essential vitamins and fiber to kick-start their day.

 Breakfast can vary according to your food habits here are some examples